 Community growing garden

-Community growing garden for Bayonne Estate
+A new growing garden for Bayonne Estate

 In May 2023 the Council's resident-led Investment Group awarded the Twynholm TRA a grant to develop an unused space on Laundry Road as a community growing garden.